smf0x10/Tackticks-Royale/README.md

 -Add a "rally system" to select a group of troops and direct them to hold a certain point: done (but might improve it a bit later)

--Add an objective to win the game: not started
+-Add an objective to win the game: done for now

+-Reimplement multiplayer: started; being developed on the test branch as a lot of things are still broken

+-Cleaning up in the aftermath or reimplementing multpilayer: Not started

--Reimplement multiplayer: not started
+-Add more troop types: not started

+-Add a "loadout" system for troops; players can select 3-5 of the troop formations to be available to spawn:
+Not started, and there are only 3 formations in the game at the moment